 In the morning, you can ask for help.
 Lots of research has gone into suicidal thinking.
 No matter how certain you think you are, in fact, there is a doubt, a little doubt.
 So listen to that little doubt, as suicide is a permanent solution to a temporary problem.

 I nearly died from suicidal actions once.
 I was astonished, blown away, stunned by the number of people who were affected.
 When I came round in ICU, people had shown such care for me.
 You might not believe this, you think that no-one and nothing cares, that no-one will miss you, you are doing them a favour, or you will show them how badly you feel by doing this.

 But you ARE valuable, you ARE wanted and you ARE worth being cared for.
 Your life is connected to all other people, we are all connected to each other and to you!

-Come on the forum, we are here 24 hours a day, 7 days a week.
+Come on the Mental Health Forum, we are here 24 hours a day, 7 days a week.
 We aren’t professionals, we are people who help and support each other.

 Warmest hugs, Calypso. xxx

-This article was written by Calypso, a member of the Mental Health Forum Staff Team and a former Senior Nursing Sister for elderly people with complex needs.
-Last reviewed by the Mental Health Forum Web Team on March 24, 2019.
-We welcome your feedback on our information resources.
+Calypso is a member of the Mental Health Forum Staff Team and a former Senior Nursing Sister for elderly people with complex needs.